MdSaddamKazmi/CAP/README.md

 What you need to do ==>
 * Check the schema and service in db and srv folders respectively.
 * use "cd Project_Student_Details" command in terminal to go inside the folder and use command "cds watch" to check the metadata on port 4004
+* once you have checked metadata , use CTRL+C in Terminal to stop the local server